 At the surface, racism is simply about a feeling of superiority over people from another race or ethnicity.
 Here ends the easy part.

-Why do people rank other people as inferior or superior based on inherited characteristics?
+Why do people rank other people as inferior or superior based on inherited characteristics, be it visible in color or anything else?
 With due respect to those being racially discriminated, I want to make the distinction between explicit and implicit racism.
-According to me, this distinction is important in order to know how to handle racism, globally.
+In my view, this distinction is essential to know how to handle racism globally.

 A distinction seldom made

 Mainly the implicit kind is not generally acknowledged.
-This is because our culture (world-wide) doesn’t take nonconscious ‘implicit’ processing into account very generally, in theory nor in practice.
-Thus, at present, for a person who thinks himself to be non-racist, all ‘racists’ are equally… guilty, only depending on the degree of ‘racism’.
-How to handle a racist is also always the same: through persuasion and/or suppression.
+This is because our culture (world-wide) doesn’t take non-conscious ‘implicit’ processing into account generally, in theory, nor practice.
+Thus, at present, for a person who thinks himself to be non-racist, all ‘racists’ are equally… guilty, only depending on the degree of ‘racism.’
+How to handle a racist is also always the same: through persuasion or suppression.
 This simplifies things.
 One way or the other, action can be taken swiftly.
 But without relevant distinction, this action may be counter-productive.
 Thus, after all, the distinction is useful, even necessary.